Slendergo/TKR-Source/README.md

 Its built upon the corpse of another 2 bases so its not my best work, Hopefully you can learn something from it?

 # Possible Issues
-This source's development was abbruptly stopped so some things may be wack.
+This source's development was abruptly stopped so some things may be wack.
 There is expected to be a few bugs lingering its not perfect, I will try to fix them as they come in/when i can be bothered Pretty sure 7.0 client has a memory leak still undecided Some Entities might be bugged havent tested fully